 All students at Aitken Creek Primary School who are diagnosed by a medical practitioner as being at risk of suffering from an anaphylactic reaction must have an Individual Anaphylaxis Management Plan.
 When notified of an anaphylaxis diagnosis, the Principal or delegate of Aitken Creek Primary School is responsible for developing a plan in consultation with the student's parents/carers.
-The plan will be developed in consultation with the student's parents Aid Officer.
+The plan will be developed in consultation with the student's parents and the appointed First Aid Officer.